MoschettiAndrea/spotify-db/README.md

 python -m scripts.create_database
 ```

-This creates the MySQL database if it does not already exist, creates the required tables, and imports the parsed Spotify data.
+The script validates the required configuration, creates the MySQL database if it does not already exist, creates the database tables, and imports the parsed Spotify data.

 ## Planned features